gracecox/MagPySV-examples/readme.rst

 MagPySV installation
 --------------------

-MagPySV can be installed via the Python Package Index (PyPI) using the command ``pip install magpysv``.
+The puclished version of MagPySV can be installed via the Python Package Index (PyPI) using the command ``pip install magpysv``.
 This also installs all required dependencies, including the BGS data downloading app.
-The example Juypyter notebooks  are not included in the PyPI installation and need to be downloaded from this GitHub project page after the software is installed.
+The example Juypyter notebooks here are not included in the PyPI installation and need to be downloaded from this GitHub project page after the software is installed.

+We recommend referring to the latest installation instructions at https://github.com/gracecox/MagPySV to keep up to date with any modifications.

 Reference
 ---------